cwendorf/Sourcebook/EASI/data-analysis/descriptives.md

 ### Obtaining a Frequency Distribution

-Type the following to get the frequency distribution for the variable.
+Get the frequency distribution for the variable.

 ```{r}
 (Outcome) |> describeFrequencies()